-Disinfection techniques needed to comply with CT inactivation requirements of the Surface Water Treatment Rule and the Groundwater Rule.
-Examples of treatment projects include, but are not limited to, alternate disinfection feed points, baffling of clearwells, etc.
+Disinfection techniques need to comply with CT inactivation requirements of the Surface Water Treatment Rule and the Groundwater Rule.
+Examples of treatment projects include, but are not limited to, alternate disinfection feed points, baffling of clearwells, etc. Points Received: 20 i) Modifications to address disinfection byproducts requirements